-The Centre for Arts as Wellbeing at the University of Winchester, Willis Newson and RSPH are launching a CPD Programme, Creative and Credible, led by Professor Norma Daykin and Willis Newson Director Jane Willis, co-producers of the Creative and Credible Website and materials.
+The Centre for Arts as Wellbeing at the University of Winchester, Willis Newson and the RSPH are launching a CPD Programme, Creative and Credible, led by Professor Norma Daykin and Willis Newson Director Jane Willis, co-producers of the Creative and Credible website and materials.

-The programme builds on the Economic and Social Research Council funded research project with University of the West of England (UWE), Bristol which completed in 2015, and aims to support best practice in evaluation in arts, health and wellbeing.
+The programme builds on the Economic and Social Research Council funded research project with University of the West of England (UWE), Bristol, which aims to support best practice in evaluation in arts, health and wellbeing.

 This introductory workshop will explore key principles and methodologies for evaluating arts for health and wellbeing programmes.
 It will examine each phase of the Creative and Credible evaluation cycle, from planning through to dissemination, responding to participants’ questions and providing guidance on when and how to use different evaluation approaches, methods and tools.

-This programme takes place at our London head office, close to Tower Hill underground station, and will run from 10:00 - 16:00.
+This programme takes place at our London head office, close to Tower Hill underground station.

 For further information about the Creative and Credible Project that informed the design of the programme, please visit the Creative and Credible website.